pacificclimate/plan2adapt-v2/docs/configuration.md

 # Configuration

-Most configuration of the Station Data Portal frontend is done via a YAML file, `public/config.js`.
+Most configuration of the Plan2Adapt frontend is done via a js file, `public/config.js`.
 For details, see below.

 For technical reasons, a few configuration parameters must be supplied via